 The instructor or lab personnel will attempt to extinguish the fire ONLY if it is safe to do so.
+They will follow the "P.A.S.S." procedure:

+- P = Pull the pin breaking the plastic seal

+- A = Aim at the base of the fire

+- S = Squeeze the handles together

+- S = Sweep from side to side.

 - Eyewash and shower stations: rinse for at least 15 minutes with water.
-Check Safety Data Sheets for First Aid measures in case rinsing requires a longer period. - First aid kits: for minor injuries, complete an Incident Report form and forward to the Lab Director.
-For major accidents/emergencies, call 911 (if calling from campus phone, dial 9 and then 911) and Campus Safety at 305-899-3333 so they can assist fire rescue upon arrival to campus.
-Work with Campus Safety to file an incident report. - Chemical spill kits: know their location and general usage. - In case of an emergency, refer to the emergency numbers posted by the telephone in the lab.
+Check Safety Data Sheets for First Aid measures in case rinsing requires a longer period.

+- First aid kits: for minor injuries, complete an Incident Report form and forward to the Lab Director.
+For major accidents/emergencies, call 911 and Campus Safety at 305-899-3333 so they

+can assist fire rescue upon arrival to campus.
+Work with Campus Safety to file an incident report.

+- Chemical spill kits: know their location and general usage. - In case of an emergency, refer to the emergency numbers posted by the telephone in the lab.